Last updated on October 28, 2025

 Check your eligibility

-To start your application process for Norwegian permanent residency, you have to check whether you are eligible to apply for and get permanent residence in Norway or not.
-However, the question is: how do you know or confirm your eligibility for permanent residency in norway?
+To start your application process for Norwegian permanent residency, the first thing that you do is that you have to check whether you are eligible to apply for and get permanent residence in Norway or not.
+However, the question is, how do you know or confirm your eligibility for permanent residency in Norway?

 You have to evaluate these key points to confirm your eligibility.